emboiko/JS_Raycast/readme.md

 </div>
 <br>

 This application uses a traditional game loop & raycasting to achieve a pseudo-3D "map".
-Made with [p5.js]() and some trigonometry.
+Made with [p5.js](https://p5js.org/) and some trigonometry.
+Use the arrow keys to move forward, back, left & right.

+An implementation in C with textures & improved controls can be found [here](https://github.com/emboiko/C_Raycast)